 Inside she finds a dozen pictures of women and is determined to find out who they are and who owns the suitcase.
 The story moves between Grace and Eleanor Trigg, the owner of the suitcase and leader of a ring of female spies throughout World War 2.

-I had such mixed feelings reading this book, in a good way.
+I had such mixed feelings reading this biographical novel, in a good way.
 I hated Chanel who is a ruthless, shrewd woman who will do whatever she needs to in order to succeed, even becoming a nazi spy.
 I felt no sympathy for her, only disgust… and yet

 The writing drew me in.
 I don’t agree with Chanel’s choices, but I was intrigued by her life during the war and all she did to try to save her own skin.
 This pick from books about WWII is a must-read.